Currently | 06.27.18

 Feeling | Sad

 > Lots of travel and food bloggers and publications have commented on the passing of Anthony Bourdain.
 What I have to say is no different.
 He has left a great void.
 I faithfully watched No Reservations and Parts Unknown.
 I read his books.
-I thought he was thoughtful, poetic and brilliant.
+I thought he was thoughtful, poetic, and brilliant.
 That he traveled and ate the way I wanted to.
-An inspiration and I am truly sad that he is no longer with us.
+Inspiration and I am truly sad that he is no longer with us.

 Planning | Trips